PaulStapel/PaulStapel.github.io/content/Recipes/roti.md

 I love roti, and having now made it myself, I can safely say that its lovely flavor carries over to the home kitchen.

 ## Ingredients
-- Flour (500 grams)
+- Flour (200 grams)
 - Butter (40 grams)
-- Butter (80+ grams) (used for cooking)
+- Butter (60+ grams) (used for the grilling of the roti)
-- Water (200 grams)
+- Water (~100 grams after boiling)
 - Salt (1 teaspoon)

 ## Cooking plan
-- Heat about 40 grams of butter in a pan until melted.
+- Add together your butter, flour and a little salt.
-- Add together this melted butter, your flour and water.
-Mix in a dough mixer or by using two forks until your dough is smooth and not as sticky anymore.
+- Boil your water and let it cool to just below boiling temperature.
+Add it to your dough (this will melt the butter) and start mixing it.
+Use forks at first, and your hands after it has cooled down a bit.
 - Roll out your dough into thin sheets.
 The thinner they are, the better they will be cooked once they go into your pan.
 - Cook your roti at high heat in a skillet or non-stick pan.
 For each roti you cook, coat the pan with butter and lay your roti on it.
 Wait until it bubbles up a little and starts to brown, and then flip it over.
 Your roti should be coated in the butter, so add more if you didn't add enough.